mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `display:grid` makes any child element inside of `#grid` become a "cell"
+- `display:grid` is going to make any child element inside of `#grid` become a "cell"
-- `grid-area:1/1` essentially says _put both `layer-` elements on top of each other in the same grid cell at row 1, column 1_.
-We have not defined any alignment properties yet so by default cells start in the upper-left corner.
+- `grid-area:1/1` essentially says _put both `layer-` in the same grid cell at row 1, column 1_.
+This effectively stacks them on top of each other and because we have not defined any alignment properties they start in the upper-left corner of the containing `#grid` element.

 ## 3. Place content